INDONESIA’S SOUTHERN MOLUCCAS BIRDING TOUR: DETAILED ITINERARY

 Indonesia’s Southern Moluccas: Day 3 Kai Kecil and Kai Besar (Little and Great Kai) are two small islands situated far to the southeast of Seram.
 They are the two largest pieces of land in the Kai archipelago and consist of raised coralline limestone.
 Large areas of forest on Kai Kecil have been cleared for the timber industry, and what remains is becoming increasingly difficult to access.
 Hilly Kai Besar on the other hand, is in a much more virginal state and is mostly forested.

 To find the Pearl-bellied (or Great Kai) White-eye, we will take a speedboat to the island of Kai Besar.
-The white-eye is quite common and easily found, but the highly distinctive Kai Leaf Warbler (plucked from the taxonomic dustbin that was once Island Leaf Warbler) only occurs above 400m elevation, so seeing it will require an uphill walk along a forest trail.
+The white-eye is quite common and easily found, but the highly distinctive Kai Leaf Warbler (now sometimes plucked from the taxonomic dustbin that is Island Leaf Warbler) only occurs above 400m elevation, so seeing it will require an uphill walk along a forest trail.

 Other species that we will be searching for in the Kai islands include Pacific Reef Heron, Osprey, Pacific Baza, Orange-footed Scrubfowl, White-bibbed Fruit Dove, Pied Imperial Pigeon, Barred Dove, the lovely Eclectus Parrot and tiny Yellow-capped Pygmy Parrot, the antediluvian-looking Channel-billed Cuckoo, Common Dollarbird, Varied Triller, Island Monarch, Australasian (or Green) Figbird, and Grey-headed and Island Whistlers.
 The local form of the Barking Owl, remigialis, is uncommon and was previously placed in Australian Boobook, although by voice it is clearly a Barking Owl.